TA Professional Development Program

 - …demonstrated their ability to effectively apply departmental grading criteria as demonstrated in their critique of actual student work.

-- …practiced the basics of EEE tools for accessing rosters, course websites, grade-book, etc.
+- …practiced the basics of EEE and Canvas tools for accessing rosters, course websites, gradebook, etc.

-- …demonstrated their ability to provide specific self-assessment, as well as feedback to their peers, to the PF, and to the CEI in order to improve their respective performances.
+- …demonstrated their ability to provide specific self-assessment, as well as feedback to their peers, to the PF, and to the DTEI in order to improve their respective performances.

 - …practiced comporting themselves professionally.